andy-pi/weather-monitor/README.md

 ```

 Enable i2c by: sudo raspi-config and Advanced Options > I2C > Enable
+And whilst you're in the config program, change your timezone
 Exit and reboot

 Clone this repo and the BMP085 repo: